celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 - `cd <project root folder>`
 - `meteor npm install` - Install the necessary packages to use the Meteor application.
-- `cd .mobile` - Change to Ionic 2 directory.
+- `cd client/.mobile` - Change to Ionic 2 directory.
   - `npm install` - Install the necessary packages to use the Ionic 2 application.
   - Windows: `mkdir www`
   - Mac/Linux: `md www`
   - `ionic platform add android` - To add Android platform to Ionic 2 project.
   - `ionic platform add ios` - To add iOS platform to Ionic 2 project.
   - `npm install -g meteor-client-bundler`
-  - `meteor-client bundle -c meteor-client.config.json` - tell the Ionic app what is the URL of the server and what Meteor packages it needs.
-Run this line again if they change. `NOTE`: it might take a few minutes, be patient.
-In Windows there's a bug printing text in the console, but it works.
+  - In Windows: `cls`
+  - `meteor-client bundle` - collect Meteor files and config in a bundle to be used from Ionic.
+Run again if the URL of the server changes or new Meteor packages are added to *meteor-client.config.json*.

 ## Windows Troubleshooting